 The Ultimate Guide to Credit Card Protection and How to Use It

-Credit cards can offer a number of additional protections, including if you were to lose your job or otherwise become unable to pay your bills.
+Beyond making purchases more convenient, credit cards can provide a number of additional and valuable layers of protections.
+For instance, they can help cover you if you are traveling abroad, buying something pricey or if you were to lose your job or otherwise become unable to pay your bills.
 Some credit card protections, like travel insurance, are perks of the card included in the annual fee.
 For others, like credit card payment protection, you may have to opt in and pay an additional fee.

-Read on to learn more about the types of credit card protection you can get, how they work, and when they may be worth it.
+Read on to learn more about the types of credit card protection that are available, how they work, and when they may be worth it.

 What Is Credit Card Protection?